bobsterjsdev/bobsterjs-status/content/issues/2021-12-11-our-systems-are-randomly-going-offline-every-couple-of-hours.md

 resolvedWhen: ""
 affected:
   - BobsterJS
-  - BobsterJS-Weather
-  - BobsterJS-Clock
+  - Weather
-  - BobsterJS-Stopwatch
+  - Clock
-  - BobsterJS-Social
+  - Stopwatch
-  - Digital-Development
+  - Social
 severity: disrupted
 ---
 *Investigating* - The issue is being investigated.
 We believe these are happening across all of our systems.